Luis N. Morones: Rise to power and fall

-U.S. labor leader, Samuel Gompers, head of the American Federation of Labor reached out to labor leaders in Mexico, including Morones.
+U.S. labor leader Samuel Gompers, head of the American Federation of Labor, reached out to labor leaders in Mexico, including Morones.
 Gompers invited Mexican labor leaders to send a delegation to a meeting at the U.S.-Mexico border at El Paso, Texas in 1916.
 Morones and Mexican painter and revolutionary Dr. Atl were chosen as delegates.
 Twelve U.S. soldiers were killed and 23 captured at the border and President Woodrow Wilson threatened war with Mexico, if they were not released.
 An intervention by Mexican labor leaders and Gompers helped avert war, with prisoners released and war threats withdrawn.
 Gompers and Morones became labor allies.

 From 1916 to 1918 Morones participated in political and labor organizations and congresses and by 1920 he was head of the CROM.
 He supported the anti-Carranza faction in 1920, when Carranza attempted to install the civilian Ignacio Bonillas as his successor.
 Three revolutionary generals from Sonora, Alvaro Obregón, Adolfo de la Huerta, and Plutarco Elías Calles revolted against Carranza under the Plan of Agua Prieta.
 Morones supported Obregón and helped broker his accession to the presidency in 1920, when new elections were held.
 During Obregón's administration he was in charge of the government munitions industry.

-In 1922, he founded the Mexican Labor Party (Partido Laborista Mexicano PLM) and its organ El Sol, and was elected to the Chamber of Deputies of Mexico in Tacubaya, where his prime role consisted of mediating between the working class and government elites.
+In 1922, he founded the Mexican Labor Party (or PLM) and its organ El Sol, and was elected to the Chamber of Deputies of Mexico in Tacubaya, where his prime role consisted of mediating between the working class and government elites.
 His cooperation brought him into conflicts with communist and socialist elements of the union movement.